digicatapult/veritable-ui/README.md

 Integration tests are placed at the root level of a repository and can be found at the root level `test/` folder along with mock services and helpers and a test environment variables that will be in `test/test.env`.

-Integration tests can be run locally by executing the below command
+Integration tests can be run locally by executing the below command (it is recommended to add debugging so you can follow the logs in the console, refer to [testcontainers section](#testcontainers))

 ```sh
 npm run test:integration